 - If the subject is a minor, a statement of parental responsibility in consenting to the child’s participation in the study with a place for the parent to sign and date the form in addition to the participant’s signature

-- The name, address, and telephone number of the principal investigator of the research project, and his/her affiliation with Calvin College.
+- The name, address, and telephone number of the principal investigator of the research project, and his/her affiliation with Calvin University.
 If the principal investigator is a student, the name and telephone number of the faculty advisor is also required.

 - A statement informing the subject that inquiries regarding the nature of the research, his/her rights as a subject, or any other aspect of the research as it relates to his/her participation as a subject can be directed to Calvin’s Committee for the protection of Human Subjects in Research.